iamnomankazi/Censor-Dispenser/README.md

-This project is based on Python.
-This project can be used to censor information in an email.
-It intercepts the given emails and censors any proprietary information, negative words, and unnecessary punctuation included in them.
-This way any unnecessary information can be censored and email can be sent without any proprietary information being shared with the third party/board members/board of investors.
+This Python project automates email content filtering.
+It intercepts emails and redacts sensitive information like proprietary data, negative language, and excessive punctuation.
+This ensures only relevant and appropriate content reaches recipients, minimizing the risk of unintentional information leaks, particularly to third parties, board members, or investors.